Chloe-Shen/docs/README.md

 For example the TKI Masitinib (commercial name Masivet) can be represented as:
 `CC1=C(C=C(C=C1)NC(=O)C2=CC=C(C=C2)CN3CCN(CC3)C)NC4=NC(=CS4)C5=CN=CC=C5`

-Services such as [PubChem](https://pubchem.ncbi.nlm.nih.gov) can help to retrieve the SMILES sequence of known chemicals.
+Services such as [PubChem](https://pubchem.ncbi.nlm.nih.gov) or [ZINC](http://zinc.docking.org/substances/) can help to retrieve the SMILES sequence of known chemicals.

-The user can have more information on the SMILES handling we perform by cliking the corresponding info button.
+The user can have more information on the SMILES handling we perform by clicking the corresponding info button.
 ![Smiles info][smiles_info]
 ![Smiles info expanded][smiles_info_expanded]